brentp/hugo-blog/content/post/variant-filter.md

 These filters will be applied singly and then combined so we can evaluate how each reduces the number of putative variants to consider.
 The exact values I have chosen are arbitrary, but defensible and changing them to other sane values does not change the conclusions at all (or the actual resulting counts much).
-And especially when multiple criteria are combined as they will in a real analysis, the exact cutoff tends to matter less.
+And especially when multiple criteria are combined as they will be in a real analysis, the exact cutoff tends to matter less.

-Note that since this is in the context of rare disease, we can require a the variant to be extremely rare in gnomad, if, instead, we are just looking for *de novo* variants that may not contribute to disease, the allele frequency filter would be less useful.
+Note that since this is in the context of rare disease, we can require the variant to be extremely rare in gnomad, if, instead, we are just looking for *de novo* variants that may not contribute to disease, the allele frequency filter would be less useful.